crazyhoppper/iconsole/README.md

 ### License

-Sea.js is available under the terms of the [MIT License](https://github.com/crazyhoppper/iconsole/blob/master/LICENSE.md).
+`iconsole` is available under the terms of the [MIT License](https://github.com/crazyhoppper/iconsole/blob/master/LICENSE.md).